openwebdocs/project/2022-goals.md

 - Set up a web presence at https://openwebdocs.org

 ## Staff
-- Steadily contribute to web platform content on MDN and support infrastructure evolution of MDN
+- Steadily contribute to web platform content on MDN
+- Support infrastructure evolution of MDN
 - Continuously work on browser-compat-data to keep it updated and accurate
 - Grow community of web platform documentation contributors